Furkankurnaz/FKLineChart/README.md

 lineChart.infoBoardHeight = 50
 ```

-And if you want change texts colors:
+And if you want, you can change texts colors:

 ```swift
 lineChart.usePointColorForTextColor = false